CoMoS-SA/workshop_R-tidyverse/README.md

 # Workshop: *R for Data Science in the tidyverse*

-This repository contains the material for the PhD Workshop *R for Data Science in the tidyverse* in Sant'Anna School of Advanced Studies (Pisa) on May 16-17-18, 2018.
+This repository contains the material for the PhD Workshop *R for Data Science in the tidyverse* by [Matteo Sostero](https://matteosostero.com) at [Sant'Anna School of Advanced Studies](https://www.santannapisa.it/it/istituto/economia/complexity-modellers-society-comos) (Pisa) in May 2018.
+The workshop is intended mainly for first-year PhDs in Economics, but all members of the [*Computational Modellers Society*](https://www.santannapisa.it/it/istituto/economia/complexity-modellers-society-comos) are welcome to attend!

 ![Poster](https://images.pexels.com/photos/577585/pexels-photo-577585.jpeg?cs=srgb&dl=coding-computer-data-577585.jpg&fm=jpg)
 *Image credit: [Kevin Ku](https://www.pexels.com/@kevin-ku-92347)*

-The workshop is intended mainly for first-year PhDs in Economics, but all *CoMoS* modellers are welcome to attend!

 The workshop covers topics on data science throughout a typical research project using the [*tidyverse*](https://www.tidyverse.org/).
 No prior knowledge of *R* is required!
 Hopefully even those of you familiar with “base R” (but not the tidyverse) will find something new.